Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Methods

-Then, to capture the subjective nature of value expression annotation, we combine the consensus fine-tuned model with a personalized calibration model to predict the values that a given \textit{individual} would perceive as expressed in a given post.
-We do so by fitting a series of random forest models (one for each value) trained on the ratings of 3000 posts stratified by number of ratings to predict a given individual’s value annotation of a given post using (a)~the consensus predictions from our fine-tuned model as well as (b)~that individual's responses to the 25 calibration questions.
-So, this model does not directly model individuals---it uses the 25 calibration questions as individual-level features.
-For each post–user pair, these models predict that user's 0–6 rating for a given value V. We train 19 such models (one per value), each taking as inputs (a) the consensus model's predictions for all values for that post and (b) the user’s responses to the 25 calibration questions.
+To capture the subjective nature of value expression annotation, we combine the consensus fine-tuned model with a personalized calibration model to predict the values that a given \textit{individual} would perceive as expressed in a given post.
+We do so by fitting a series of models (one for each value) trained on the ratings of 3000 posts (with 1496 heldout for evaluation) stratified by number of ratings to predict a given individual’s value annotation of a given post using (a)~the consensus predictions from our fine-tuned model as well as (b)~that individual's responses to the calibration questions designed to explain variation in rater disagreement (see Figure~\ref{fig:arch}).
+First, we describe how the calibration questions were developed, then we discuss the modeling procedure.

+To identify features for modeling that are highly predictive of interpersonal differences, we identify post-value pairs that explain maximal variation in value expression annotation disagreements in a pre-study.
+In this pre-study, N=51 participants rated the same set of 30 posts on all 19 values using the same procedure as the primary annotation study.
+But unlike that process, which randomly sampled posts for annotation by each participant, here every participant annotated all 30 posts, resulting in a dense tensor (participant$\times$value$\times$post).
+We then transform the data into columns for each participant (N=51) and rows for each post/value pair ($19\times30=570$).

+We de-mean this matrix row-wise and conduct principal component analysis (PCA) to compute bases of maximal variation (``eigenraters'').
+The first 25 eigenraters explain 86\% of variation in disagreements across raters.
+For each of these eigenraters, we find the extremal post/value pair with the highest absolute value and add it to our set of questions, which we dub the Value Calibration Questionnaire (VCQ) to use for the main annotations study to solve the cold start problem.
+Each of the 25 questions presents a post and asked the participants to rate the extent to which a specific value was reflected in the post, phrased as ``To what extent does this post reflect \{value\}?''
+The full set is shown in Table~\ref{tab:vcq}.

+Given this data-driven approach to decomposing variance in value disagreements, post/value pairs are selected for inclusion because they are extremal within an eigenrater, not because they exhibit coverage of the items or values.
+We therefore note the appearance of both duplicate posts that sparked disagreement across different values (e.g., indices 3/16/22, 5/17, 7/18, 10/11, 2/25, and 13/23 in Table~\ref{tab:vcq}) and corresponding duplicate values that sparked disagreement across different posts (\textit{Caring}, \textit{Tradition}, \textit{Equality}, \textit{Achievement}, and \textit{Independent thinking}).
+This also means certain values do not appear in the VCQ such as \textit{Power}, \textit{Societal security}, \textit{Respect}, \textit{Humility}, \textit{Responsibility}, and \textit{Connection to nature}, which is one limitation of this approach (see Discussion).